 One question many people ask is how the winter weather will affect the drying process of the paint.
 Fortunately, with interior painting, there should be little to no side effects from painting a room during the winter.
 While snowy conditions can create additional challenges during exterior painting, interior painting should not be bothered by the weather.
 The only thing to remember is to close the windows in the event of unfavorable weather conditions.

 Although winter provides plenty of opportunities for Fort Collins and Loveland residents to hit the slopes, it is also a great time to hire an interior painter.
-When you need a residential painter, contact Hormer Painting online or call Northern Colorado’s Top Rated Local® painters at 970-616-4919.
+When you need a residential painter, contact Horner Painting or call Northern Colorado’s Top Rated Local® painters at 970-616-4919.